selimharfouche/wellplates/README.md

 - database of 108 wellplates (not real)
 - the front end is deployed on vercel https://wellplates.vercel.app/
 - the server is deployed on vercel https://wellplates-server.vercel.app/api/
-- ! i am having a uri change, so depending on when you access the website, it might not open (the uri is dependent on my current password. despite the fact that i changed the password, uri is only working on the old password at the moment)

 # What i am currently focusing on:
 - writing instructions onn how to run the app locally